jupyter/jupyterlab/docs/source/extension/extension_points.rst

 Toolbar Registry
 ----------------

-As for the context menu and the main menu bar, JupyterLab provides an infrastructure to define and customize toolbar widgets of document widgets from the settings.
-A typical example is the notebook toolbar as seen in the snippet below:
+JupyterLab provides an infrastructure to define and customize toolbar widgets of ``DocumentWidget`` s from the settings, which is similar to that defining the context menu and the main menu bar.
+A typical example is the notebook toolbar as in the snippet below:

 .. code:: typescript